Product

 - Providing low-carbon and renewable products through our decarbonization initiatives to reduce downstream emissions.

-- Mitigating environmental impacts beyond GHG emission reduction, i.e. via the decrease of air pollution from transport and shipping, as well as the positive impacts of enhanced fertilizers on water, soil, air pollution and biodiversity.
+- Mitigating environmental impacts beyond GHG emission reduction, decreasing air pollution from transport and shipping and bringing positive impacts of enhanced fertilizers on water, soil, air pollution and biodiversity.

 Our Low-Carbon and Renewable Products

-Egypt Green is located in Ain Sokhna, Egypt, and it is Africa’s first integrated green hydrogen and ammonia plant, established with the aim to accelerate global climate action through emissions reduction.
-The commissioning of the first phase of the plant was launched in November 2022 during COP27.
+Egypt Green, located in Ain Sokhna, Egypt, is Africa’s first integrated green hydrogen and ammonia plant.
+The project aims to accelerate global climate action by reducing emissions.

 Promoting Sustainable Agriculture and Global Food Security